If you’re looking for a healthy and easy meal to enjoy with your loved ones, I’m sharing my roasted pumpkin soup recipe.

-In Panama the rainy season just started, this is the perfect moment to always have a good roasted pumpkin soup to help us with the somewhat cold weather.
+In Panama the rainy season just started, this is the perfect moment to always have a good soup to help us with the somewhat cold weather.

-The utensils used for the recipe: a sharp knife, a baking sheet, a blender and a medium ceramic pot.
+The utensils used for the recipe: a sharp knife, a baking sheet, a blender, and a medium ceramic pot.
 In case you don’t have a ceramic pot you can use a medium size saucepan.

 Before we start we would need to chop into cubes the following ingredients: